SING Exeter Community Choir

 End of term performance/party No end of term performance this term

 NB It is not compulsory to take part in the performance.
 You can just come to the weekly sessions if you prefer.
 However if you don’t take part you will miss out on a fabulous, fun evening that allows you to taste the joy of performing with no pressure.
 Don’t miss it! n/a

 Have a look at our video to get an idea of the kind of material we sing and the spirit we do it in.

-And here are a few snippets in performance (from a charity concert for the Kambeng Trust in South Brent).
+And here are a few snippets from various performances.
 The choir contained singers from both SING Exeter and SING Plymouth.